-The process of C-NHEJ in humans requires at least seven core proteins: Ku70, Ku86, DNA-dependent protein kinase complex (DNA-PKcs), Artemis, X-ray cross-complementing protein 4 (XRCC4), XRCC4-like factor (XLF), and DNA ligase IV (Boboila et al., 2012).
+The process of C-NHEJ in humans requires at least seven core proteins: Ku70, Ku86, DNA-dependent protein kinase complex (DNA-PK ζ), Artemis, X-ray cross-complementing protein 4 (XRCC4), XRCC4-like factor (XLF), and DNA ligase IV (Bobilola et al., 2012).
 When DSBs occur, the Ku proteins, which have a high affinity for DNA ends, will bind to the break site and form a heterodimer.
-This protects the DNA from exonucleolytic attack and acts to recruit DNA-PKcs, thus forming a trimeric complex on the ends of the DNA strands.
-The kinase activity of DNA-PKcs is then triggered, causing DNA-PKcs to auto-phosphorylate and thereby lose its kinase activity; the now phosphorylated DNA-PKcs dissociates from the DNA-bound Ku proteins.
-The free DNA-PKcs phosphorylates Artemis, an enzyme that possesses 5'-3' exonuclease and endonuclease activity in the presence of DNA-PKcs and ATP.
+This protects the DNA from exonucleolytic attack and acts to recruit DNA-PK ζ , the catalytic subunit, thus forming a trimeric complex on the ends of the DNA strands.
+Alternative NHEJ, or alt NHEJ, uses small similar sequences in two broken DNA ends to join them together.
+Unlike the usual repair method (cNHEJ), aNHEJ doesn't need specific proteins like Lig4 and Ku.
+Instead, it relies on the MRN complex to process the breaks.
+However, alt NHEJ tends to cause mutations by adding or removing bits of DNA during the repair.
+The now phosphorylated DNA-PK ζ dissociates from the DNA-bound Ku proteins.
+The free DNA-PK ζ phosphorylates Artemis, an enzyme that possesses 5'-3' exonuclease and endonuclease activity in the presence of DNA-PK ζ and ATP.
 Artemis is responsible for 'cleaning up' the ends of the DNA.
 For 5' overhangs, Artemis nicks the overhang, generally leaving a blunt duplex end.
 For 3' overhangs, Artemis will often leave a four- or five-nucleotide single stranded overhang (Pardo et al., 2009; Fattah et al., 2010; Lieber et al., 2010).
 Next, the XLF and XRCC4 proteins form a complex which makes a channel to bind DNA and aligns the ends for efficient ligation via DNA ligase IV (Hammel et al., 2011).

-The process of alt-NHEJ is less well understood than C-NHEJ.
-Alt-NHEJ is known to involve slightly different core proteins than C-NHEJ, but the steps of the pathway are essentially the same between the two processes (reviewed in Chiruvella et al., 2013).
+The process of alt-NHEJ is less well understood than C-NHEJ and is a lower fidelity mechanism.
+Alt-NHEJ is known to involve slightly different core proteins than C-NHEJ and required microhomology repeats, but the steps of the pathway are essentially the same between the two processes (reviewed in Chiruvella et al., 2013).
 It is established, however, that alt-NHEJ is more error-prone in nature than C-NHEJ, which contributes to incorrect DNA repair.
 Alt-NHEJ is thus considered primarily to be a backup repair mechanism (reviewed in Chiruvella et al., 2013).

-In contrast to NHEJ, HR takes advantage of similar or identical DNA sequences to repair DSBs (Sung and Klein, 2006).
+In contrast to NHEJ, HR takes advantage of similar or identical DNA sequences to repair DSBs and is not error-prone (Sung and Klein, 2006).
 The initiating step of HR is the creation of a 3' single strand DNA (ss-DNA) overhang.
 Combinases such as RecA and Rad51 then bind to the ss-DNA overhang, and other accessory factors, including Rad54, help recognize and invade the homologous region on another DNA strand.
 From there, DNA polymerases are able to elongate the 3' invading single strand and resynthesize the broken DNA strand using the corresponding sequence on the homologous strand.